 The Nutrition Education Program works to educate the community on how to prepare the food individuals receive from the Food Bank in healthy and low-cost ways.
 Volunteers are needed to help prepare and distribute recipe samples and educational material.

-If you have been ordered to complete community work service or have been given the option to perform community work service (CWS) in lieu of paying your fine, you can complete your hours at one of our warehouse facilities after enrolling through either ECOSLO or Pucciarelli Consulting.
+If you have been ordered to complete community work service or have been given the option to perform community work service (CWS) in lieu of paying your fine, you can complete your hours at one of our warehouse facilities after enrolling through Pucciarelli Consulting »

 Our mission is to work with a network of community partners to alleviate hunger in San Luis Obispo County and build a healthier community.